 This periodic newsletter provides information about resources that our Greater MetroWest Jewish community offers to older adults and to those who care about them.
-In this issue, we feature programs that provide support for caregivers and/or respite from their responsibilities.
-(Previous editions have focused on memory care and arts programs for seniors provided by the CARES agencies.)
+In this Fall 2019 issue, we feature programs designed specifically for younger seniors.
+(Previous editions have focused on how the CARES partners provide memory care, arts programs for seniors, support for caregivers and exercise programs for seniors.)

 Greater MetroWest CARES is the department of Jewish Federation of Greater MetroWest NJ that is charged with addressing the broad range of needs and interests of our community’s older adults.
 As is well known, our community is aging and the very existence of CARES indicates that Federation endorses practical ways to fulfill the mitzvah to honor parents and the elderly.